Otto Bauer: Tributes

 In 1914 Otto Bauer rented an apartment in a middle-class building at the corner of Gumpendorfer Strasse 70 and Kasernengasse 2 in Vienna's 6th district of Mariahilf and lived there until he fled Austria in 1934.
 Kasernengasse was renamed Otto-Bauer-Gasse in 1949 in his honor.

 Family

 Otto Bauer's son Martin, born in 1919, was a successful animator and film producer in Austria who was responsible for numerous remarkable television commercials in the 1950s and 1960s.
 For the 1966 National Council election he produced a cartoon commercial for the SPÖ at his own expense.

 Otto's sister Ida Bauer (1882–1945) became known as a patient of Sigmund Freud, who wrote a famous case history about her in which he referred to her by the pseudonym "Dora".
 Katharina Adler, born in 1980, told the story of her great-grandmother in her novel Ida, published in the summer of 2018.

-A nephew of Otto Bauer was the orchestral conductor Kurt Adler.
+A nephew of Otto Bauer was the orchestral conductor Kurt Herbert Adler.